 Scholarships: Scholarship support is available to IAFS alumni only through our ‘Alumni Scholarship Scheme’, please select on your application.

-Credit: Our Internships can be accredited or unaccredited, to arrange for credit please contact us.
+Credit: Internships can be accredited or unaccredited, to arrange for credit please contact us.

-Includes: All meals, accommodation, instruction, tuition, equipment and field trips.
+Includes: All meals, accommodation, instruction, tuition, equipment & field trips.

 *A late application fee of €200 will apply after this date.

-Email: info@irishheritageschool.ie for more information and also consult our Terms & Conditions.
+Email: info@irishheritageschool.ie for more information & also consult our Terms & Conditions.

 Apply Now!